-Managing employee absences can be a challenge for any organisation.
-Excessive or long-term employee absence can impact productivity and profitability, and also create morale issues among employees.
+Workplace absence can be a challenge for any organisation.
+Excessive or long-term absence in the workplace can impact productivity and profitability, and create low morale.

-However, there are a number of powerful absence management strategies that organisations can use to minimise the impact of absences and improve overall employee productivity.
+However, there are a number of absence management strategies to help minimise the impact of workplace absence and improve employee productivity.

-The HR department is responsible for a wide variety of tasks, from recruiting and onboarding to benefits, administration and employee relations, as well as managing employee absences.
+The HR department is responsible for a wide variety of tasks, from recruiting, to benefits, administration, employee relations, and managing employee absences.

-An absence management system is a tool used by HR departments to track employee absences, whether they’re due to holidays, sick days, or other personal reasons.
-By tracking employee absences, HR can ensure that absences are properly documented and that employees are taking the appropriate amount of time off work.
+An absence management system is a tool used by HR departments to track employee absences.
+Whether they’re due to holidays, sick days, or personal reasons, by tracking employee absences, HR can ensure that absences are properly documented.

 What Does the Absence Management Process Involve?